autolab/Autolab/README.md

 Subscribe to our [mailing list](https://groups.google.com/g/autolabproject) to recieve announcements about major releases and updates to the Autolab Project.

 ## Try It Out

-**NOTE:** As of June 2021, we are looking for a new web hosting service to host our demonstration site.
-In the meantime, you can still install Autolab easily using [installation guide](https://docs.autolabproject.com/installation/overview) to test it out.

 We have a demo site running at https://demo.autolabproject.com/.
 See the [docs](https://docs.autolabproject.com/#demonstration-site) for more information on how to login and suggestions on things to try.